TomsBazbauers/AzureTraining/README.md

 # AzureTraining
-An API application that stores text files in a Blob container.
+An API application that stores text files in a Blob container